ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

   6. passing the parent name, secondary , back_populates parameters to relationship() to establish one-to-many
   7. using backref parameter in relationship() to automatically establish reverse relationship instead of secondary
 - how to persist and load relationships with many-to-many relational tables?
+  1. create an object of the lead table class, passing required parameters with values
+  2. create an object of the child table class, passing required parameters with values
+  3. add the child object to the lead object using add() or add_all([])
+  4. add the lead object to a session object created with sessionmaker() library
+  5. commit the embedded SQL expression transaction using commit() on the session object
+  6. to retrieve and display data from the relational tables, using query(), filter(), all(), python iterable

 ------------